geojunky/plume-tracker/README.md

 # Prerequisites

 ## Linux
-`scons`: A python build utility can be installed on linux systems using the system package manager, e.g. `apt` on Ubuntu.
+`scons`: A python build utility that can be installed on linux systems using the system package manager, e.g. `apt` on Ubuntu.

 `libf2c`: A `fortran` compatibility library that can also be installed on most linux systems using the system package manager